Fiwiie/simple-investment-analyzer/README.md

 # simple-investment-analyzer
+# Simple Investment Analyzer

-A Python program that calculates investment returns and determines whether an investment is profitable based on interest rate and time.
+This is a Python program that calculates interest, final investment value, and evaluates whether an investment is good based on profit rate.

+## Features
+- Takes user input (investment, rate, time)
+- Converts percentages and time correctly
+- Calculates interest and final value
+- Evaluates investment performance

+## Built With
+- Python

+## Author
+Fawaz